jish-productafter/SkyHigh-backend/README.md

 ## Quick Start with Docker

 The easiest way to run this application is using Docker.
-The Dockerfile handles all dependencies, including Whisper models and LanceDB data.
+The Dockerfile handles all dependencies, including Whisper models.

 ### Prerequisites